Portia

 It benefits the giver and receiver.

-Quote Analysis: The most-quoted single passage in the play, and one of the most carefully constructed pieces of Renaissance Christian-Platonist writing in Shakespeare's mature work.
-The argument is theologically standard — mercy as the freely-given divine attribute, derived from Matthew 5.7 and the broader Christian doctrine of grace — and the rhetorical setting is exact: Portia is attempting to move Shylock by the most sustained piece of theological argument she can produce.
-Shylock is not moved.
-The speech does not, in the play's mechanism, persuade.
-What it does is establish the moral framework within which the verdict that follows will operate.
-Anna Jameson's 1832 reading called it "the most sublime appeal to human and divine justice that ever was uttered."
+Quote Analysis: The most-quoted passage in the play.
+The argument is standard Christian doctrine – mercy as the freely-given divine attribute, drawn from Matthew 5.7 and the wider idea of grace – and the setting is exact: Portia is trying to move Shylock with the most sustained piece of argument she can produce.
+He is not moved.
+The speech does not, in the play's mechanism, persuade; what it does is set the moral frame the verdict will then operate inside – and the gap between the two is part of what makes the scene so uncomfortable.

 Tarry a little; there is something else.